yudharisandy/LudoGame/README.md

 - [References](#references)

 ## Graphical User Interface (GUI) Example
-The following is the example of a GUI built using Windwos Forms Apps, [video](https://youtu.be/p3X7EjOjbbc).
+The following is the example of a Playground GUI built using Windwos Forms Apps, see the video [here](https://youtu.be/p3X7EjOjbbc).

 - Demo: